Dynoom felt no qualms about his dismal advice to the Noad.

 During all the time I spent assuming that Hyala was the bride and Gevuldree the Staunch Woman, the converse was true, so what kind of idiot does that make me?
 A new-fledged idiot, that's what - for in the old days I would not have made such a laughable blunder.
 Concern for individuals has made me stupid; ah, well...

-The scale tipping further against us, thought Dynoom.
+The scale tips further against us, thought Dynoom.
 Now that Barlayn is committed to a nobody, we lose the prospect of the combined strength which we would have had with Barlayn-plus-Hyala.
 Forfeiting that, we lose a vital restraining influence upon the Glomb.
 Barlayn and Gevuldree: what a waste!
 I see now, they love each other - but what a waste!

-The cmem had now flowed right up to the swing doors, which began to creak inwards under its soft, ghostly pressure.
-The guests who were sitting in that corner looked scared to get up and scared to stay where they were.
-The sickness of indecision, thought Dynoom, who just then felt very close to human styles of nightmaring.
+The cmem flowed right up to the swing doors, which began to creak inwards under its soft, ghostly pressure.
+The guests who were sitting in that corner seemed scared to get up and equally scared to stay where they were.
+The sickness of indecision, thought Dynoom, who just then felt close to human styles of nightmaring.
 It was not a physical fear.
 This was something even harder on the stomach, than the executions of recent days.
 The poor old stomach, an organ I too possess, it seems, in a figurative sense.
 How else am I able to match these people's feelings so closely?
 Just like they, I am watching Barlayn Lamiroth with a desperate hope as he returns to the table.
 Unlike they, I am angry with him for letting us down, for putting his private happiness before the good of Olhoav; but like they, I look to his leadership longingly, and will continue to do so until swamped by despair.
 But what can he do?
 Nothing that I can imagine.
 So why not despair now?
 One reason: I have been fooled once already at this event.
 Now please, Barlayn, I implore you - fool me once more!

 The Noad was standing with head bent and a puzzled frown puckering his brow.
 "Bit breezy in here," he murmured, staring at the front entrance.
 "No matter."
 Suddenly he turned to Hyala and boomed out, "Many, many thanks to my kaparinvonv for her splendid speech, which I won't try to match..!"